Coherent Springer theory and the categorical Deligne-Langlands correspondence: Hochschild homology of the affine Hecke category

 In this subsection we review some standard notions concerning weights and the $\ell$-adic cohomology of $BG$.
 In this section and the following one, we fix a prime power $q = p^r$ and a prime $\ell \ne p$, and will work with $\ell$-adic sheaves $\cF$ on $\Fqbar$-schemes $X$.
 All schemes and sheaves on them that arise are defined over $\Fq$, i.e., $X$ will come with a geometric Frobenius automorphism $\Fr$ and $\cF$ with a $\Fr$-equivariant (Weil) structure, which will be left implicit.

 Fix a square root of $q$ in $\bQl$, thereby defining a notion of half Tate twist (this choice can be avoided by judicious use of extended groups as in~\cite{BG, xinwen Satake, bernstein sign}).
 For $\mathcal{F} \in \Sh(X)$ where $X$ is over $\Fq$, we will denote the Tate twist by $\mathcal{F}(n/2)$ for $n \in \Z$.
-For a scheme $X$ over $\Fq$ with a group action $G$, we denote by $\Sh(X/G) = \Sh^G(X)$ the bounded derived category of finite $G$-equivariant $\bQl$-sheaves on $X$ (see Section 1.3 of \cite{BY} and \cite{BL}).
+For a scheme $X$ with an action by a smooth group scheme $G$, we denote by $\Sh(X/G) = \Sh^G(X)$ the bounded derived category of $G$-equivariant $\bQl$-sheaves on $X$ with constructible cohomology (see Section 1.3 of \cite{BY} and \cite{BL}).
 In this context, the cohomology of a sheaf $H^\bullet(X, -)$ will be understood to mean \'{e}tale cohomology.